sigasi/sigasi_insights/content/manual/views.md

 ![Class Hierarchy View](/img/manual/class-hierarchy-view.png)

-The Class Hierarchy View displays more information of the hierarchy of a class.
+The Class Hierarchy View displays more information about the hierarchy of a class.
 It consists of a hierarchy tree and a list of the class members.
 To open the Class Hierarchy of a class, click the class name, right-click and select **Open Class in Hierarchy** (or press **F4**).

 ![Open class in Hierarchy](/img/manual/class-hierarchy-open.png)

 ## Class Hierarchy Tree

-The class hierarchy tree displays either the superclasses, subclasses or both.
+The class hierarchy tree displays either the superclasses, subclasses, or both.

 |                                                        | Command                    | Description
 |:------------------------------------------------------:|----------------------------|------------